 - Maintaining checking and savings accounts for businesses and individuals

 - Accepting deposits

-- Lending money as the loan for a variety of purpose such as business, buying new car or house, or personal expenses
+- Lending money as a loan for a variety of purposes such as business, buying a new car or house, or personal expenses

 They also provide other ancillary services such as credit card services, buying and selling of foreign currency from public and institutions, providing Demat account facility to facilitate equity trading, etc.